Triclocarban: Bacteria

 Triclocarban is predominantly active against gram positive bacteria (bacteria with a thick peptidoglycan wall).
 The precise mechanism of action of triclocarban is unknown, but it is shown to be bacteriostatic, which prevents bacterial proliferation.

 Humans

 The specific mechanism of action for triclocarban's health effects on humans, like in bacteria, is unclear.
-Generally, triclocarban enhances the gene expression of other steroid hormones, including androgens, estrogens, and cortisol.
+Generally, in vitro, triclocarban enhances the gene expression of other steroid hormones, including androgens, estrogens, and cortisol.
 It is hypothesized that the compound acts similar to cofactors or coactivators that modulate the activity of estrogen receptors and androgen receptors.
 Experiments show that triclocarban activates constitutive androstane receptor and estrogen receptor alpha both in vivo and in vitro and might have the potential to alter normal physiological homeostasis.
 Activation of these receptors amplifies gene expression and, in doing so, may be the mechanistic base of triclocarban's health impact on humans.
 However, further investigation is needed to determine whether triclocarban increases the activity of sex steroid hormones by binding to the receptors or by binding to and sensitizing the receptor coactivators.